C00kie-/IoT-workshop-materials/notes/qemu-mips.md

 This note includes the complete steps to extract binaries, setup a qemu VM to run the extracted binaries and perform further dynamic analysis.

+:warning: Be aware the qemu virtualisation doesn't emulate the hardware of the target firmware.
+This can create some limitation when running binaries from the original firmware in the qemu.

 ## Configuration hints during the workshop

 - SSH port is 5555